Home :::

 Leg 3: Then we'll do a loop down to Hallston and back to Mirboo North, before pressing on to the famous Thorpdale corner sequence and Trafalgar for fuel.
 The Hallston loop offers the chance to skip 60 km of twisties and have a breather for 35 minutes before rejoining the main group.
 Or jump on the back of your partner's bike.

-Leg 4: After Trafalgar we'll cross the Prince's Highway and head for Old Sale Road, Jindivick to finish at Longwarry North.
+Leg 4: After Trafalgar we'll cross the Prince's Highway and head for Old Sale Road and Jindivick to finish at Longwarry North.

 Expect around 400 km for the day.
 Good tyres are essential.